Closed G$_2$-structures with a transitive reductive group of automorphisms: Introduction

 \section{Introduction}

 A closed $\G_2$-structure on a seven-dimensional manifold $\M$ is given by a definite 3-form $\f$ satisfying the condition $d\f=0$.
 Closed $\G_2$-structures appeared in \cite{FeGr} as one of the sixteen natural classes of $\G_2$-structures, and 7-manifolds endowed with these structures provide a fruitful setting where to construct metrics with holonomy $\G_2$ (see e.g.~\cite{Bry, CHNP, Joy, JoKa, Kov, KoLe,Lot}).
-However, very little is currently known about general properties of these manifolds, see for instance \cite{Bry, ClIv} for curvature properties and \cite{CoFe,Fer1,Fer2,FFKM,FiRa,Lau,LaNi1,LaNi2} for examples.
+However, very little is currently known about general properties of these manifolds, see for instance \cite{Bry, ClIv} for curvature properties, \cite{CoFe,Fer1,Fer2,FFM,FiRa,Lau,LaNi1,LaNi2} for examples consisting of Lie groups with left-invariant closed G$_2$-structures, and \cite{FFKM} for a compact example obtained resolving the singularities of a 7-orbifold.

 In our previous work \cite{PR1}, we investigated the properties of the automorphism group $\Aut(\M,\f)\coloneqq \left\{ f\in\Diff(\M) \st f^*\f=\f \right\}$ when $\M$ is compact and the closed $\G_2$-structure $\f$ is not parallel with respect to the Levi Civita connection of the corresponding Riemannian metric $g_\f$.
-In particular, we proved that $\Aut(\M,\f)$ has abelian Lie algebra with dimension bounded by $\mathrm{min}\{6,b_2(M)\}$.
-As a consequence, we obtained that there are no compact homogeneous 7-manifolds endowed with an invariant closed non-parallel $\G_2$-structure, i.e., admitting a transitive Lie subgroup $\G\subseteq\Aut(\M,\f)$.
-Moreover, we observed that non-compact homogeneous examples can be obtained, for instance, on the product of the circle (or the real line) with a non-compact homogeneous 6-manifold endowed with an invariant strictly symplectic half-flat SU(3)-structure $(\omega,\psi)$.
-In these examples, the $\G_2$-structure is given by $\f = \omega\W ds+ \psi$, where $s$ is the coordinate on the one-dimensional factor, and the transitive Lie group is {\em reductive}, i.e., its Lie algebra is the direct sum of a semisimple and an abelian ideal.
+In particular, we proved that the compact Lie group $\Aut(\M,\f)$ has abelian Lie algebra with dimension bounded above by $\mathrm{min}\{6,b_2(M)\}$.
+As a consequence, we showed that there are no compact homogeneous 7-manifolds endowed with an invariant closed non-parallel $\G_2$-structure, i.e., admitting a transitive Lie subgroup $\G\subseteq\Aut(\M,\f)$.

+In the non-compact setting, besides the examples on Lie groups mentioned above, it is possible to obtain homogeneous examples on the product of the circle (or the real line) with a non-compact homogeneous 6-manifold endowed with an invariant strictly symplectic half-flat SU(3)-structure $(\omega,\psi)$.
+In these examples, the closed $\G_2$-structure is given by $\f = \omega\W ds+ \psi$, where $s$ is the coordinate on the one-dimensional factor, and the transitive Lie group is {\em reductive}, i.e., its Lie algebra is the direct sum of a semisimple and an abelian ideal (note that any such Lie group cannot act simply transitively, see \cite{FiRa}).
 This naturally leads to the question whether these examples exhaust the class of such homogeneous manifolds when a reductive group of automorphisms acts transitively.
-In this note, we answer this question positively.
-More precisely, we prove the following result.
+Here, we answer this question positively, proving the following result.

 \begin{theorem} Let $\M$ be a seven-dimensional manifold endowed with a closed non-parallel $\G_2$-structure $\f$, and assume that there exists a transitive Lie subgroup $\G\subseteq \Aut(\M,\f)$.
 If $\G$ is reductive and acts irreducibly on $\M$, then $\M$ is non-compact and \begin{enumerate}[\rm i)] \item the group $\G$ has one-dimensional center and its semisimple part $\G_s$ is (locally) isomorphic to either $\SU(2,1)$ or $\SO(4,1)$; \item the universal cover of $\M$ is isomorphic to the product $\mathcal O \times \mathbb R$, where $\mathcal O$ is a coadjoint orbit of $\G_s$ endowed with a $\G_s$-invariant strictly symplectic half-flat structure $(\omega,\psi)$, and the product $\mathcal O \times \mathbb R$ is endowed with the induced $\G_2$-structure $\f=\omega\W ds+\psi$. \end{enumerate} \end{theorem}